HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: Experiments

-\paragraph{Baselines.} We compare \textbf{HybridFlow} with representative methods from single-model and edge-cloud collaborative paradigms, as well as a direct prompting baseline.
-Among single-model approaches, \emph{Chain-of-Thought (CoT)}~\cite{wei2022chain} improves multi-step reasoning through intermediate steps, while \emph{Skeleton-of-Thought (SoT)}~\cite{ning2024skeletonofthought} accelerates inference via high-level skeleton generation and parallel expansion. \emph{PASTA}~\cite{jin2025learning} enables concurrent generation with asynchronous decoding but may sacrifice reasoning fidelity.
-For collaborative inference, \emph{HybridLLM}~\cite{ding2024hybrid} routes queries to either the edge or cloud model based on predicted difficulty, optimizing cost and quality. \emph{Division-of-Thought (DoT)}~\cite{shao2025division} decomposes tasks on the edge, assigning subtasks via a difficulty predictor, though it still relies on sequential execution.
-These baselines represent the key strategies for improving LLM efficiency, providing a comprehensive comparison to HybridFlow's fine-grained, adaptive routing.

-\paragraph{Metrics.} We evaluate our framework using three complementary metrics that jointly capture reasoning quality and system efficiency. (i) $Acc$ measures the correctness of reasoning by comparing model outputs with gold answers across all benchmarks. (ii) $C_{\mathrm{time}}$ denotes the end-to-end inference latency per query, including decomposition, routing, and execution. (iii) $C_{\mathrm{API}}$ quantifies the number of tokens consumed by cloud LLM calls, reflecting token efficiency and cost.
-Together, these metrics provide a holistic assessment of both performance and resource utilization
+\paragraph{Datasets and Metrics.} We evaluate \textit{HybridFlow} on four reasoning benchmarks spanning mathematical, scientific, and general domains: \emph{GPQA}~\cite{rein2024gpqa}; \emph{AIME24}; \emph{MMLU-Pro}~\cite{wang2024mmlu}, and \emph{LiveBench-Reasoning}~\cite{white2025livebench}.
+We select three metrics that jointly capture reasoning quality and system efficiency. (i) $Acc$ measures the correctness of reasoning by comparing model outputs with gold answers across all benchmarks. (ii) $C_{\mathrm{time}}$ denotes the end-to-end inference latency per query, including decomposition, routing, and execution. (iii) $C_{\mathrm{API}}$ quantifies the API cost consumed by cloud LLM calls, reflecting API efficiency and cost.